Federal budget of Russia

-In 2016, the Russian budget deficit reached $21B.
-It was expected to rise to $21.7 billion in the year.
-2016 budget revenues were estimated to be 13.7 trillion rubles (200 billion US dollars) or 17.5% of GDP, while spending is planned to be 16 trillion rubles (roughly 233 billion dollars) or 20.5% of GDP.
-The budget deficit is thus 2.35 trillion rubles (33 billion dollars) or 3% of GDP.
-More than 20 million people in Russia (14 percent of the population) live below the poverty line, and the invasion of Ukraine is prioritized ahead of education, health care, infrastructure, social payments and highways, railroads, bridges, airports, and other basic infrastructure.

-As of autumn 2022 Russia was estimated to possess nearly $549 billion in foreign exchange reserves, but some 50% of that total has been frozen by foreign countries friendly to Ukraine.
-In 2021, the federal budget totalled to $340 billion.
-Because Russian President Vladimir Putin earned international pariah status for his country, thus causing International sanctions during the Russo-Ukrainian War to be applied, budgetary shortfalls would normally need to be covered by the Russian National Wealth Fund, said Finance Minister Anton Siluanov.

 Process

-No later than October 1st, the Russian government prepares and introduces a draft federal budget for the next fiscal year to the State Duma.
+No later than October 1, the Russian government prepares and introduces a draft federal budget for the next fiscal year to the State Duma.

 The federal budget is considered by the State Duma in three readings (amendments to the Code).
 At first reading, the basic parameters of the budget are adopted.
 According to the Budget Code, during the first reading of the State Duma has the right to increase revenues and the federal budget deficit, if these changes are not the endorsement of the government.
 The State Duma can reject the draft budget.
 In this case, a conciliation commission in conjunction with the government.
 In the second reading of the State Duma approves the budget section by section, and the third is on the budget law as a whole.
 Following the adoption of the State Duma the federal budget, the law goes to the Federation Council, the upper house of the parliament, and then signed into law by the President.

 Structure

 Difficulties in implementing fiscal reforms aimed at raising government revenues and a dependence on short-term borrowing to finance budget deficits led to a serious financial crisis in 1998.
 The Russian economy bounced back quickly from the 1998 crisis and enjoyed over 9 years of sustained growth averaging about 7% due to a devalued ruble, implementation of key economic reforms (taxation, banking, labor and land codes), tight fiscal policy, and favorable commodities prices.
-Russia ran a budget surplus from 2001 to 2008 when a financial crisis occurred.